(Last Updated On: March 24, 2020)

 Putting it all Together

 The pictures you take, or the pictures you plan on taking, will determine which lens is right for you.
-So first decide is you need a lens for travel, sports, landscapes, close-up, wildlife, wedding, or portrait photography.
+So first decide is you need a lens for travel, sports, photographing picturesque landscapes, close-up shots, capturing wildlife, a lens for wedding photography or even for a traditional portrait.

 Next, check for lens mounting compatibility and compatibility with the sensor in your camera.
 Decide whether you need a fast lens and what maximum aperture you desire.
 Decide whether you need a higher quality lens and what extra features you need (image stabilization, autofocus, weather proof, etc.).